Direct and indirect realism: History

 Thomas Reid, a notable member of the Scottish common sense realism was a proponent of direct realism.
 Direct realist views have been attributed to Baruch Spinoza.

 Late modern philosophers, J. G. Fichte and G. W. F. Hegel followed Kant in adopting empirical realism.
 Direct realism was also defended by John Cook Wilson in his Oxford lectures (1889–1915).
-On the other hand, Gottlob Frege (in his 1892 paper "Über Sinn und Bedeutung") subscribed to indirect realism.
+On the other hand, Gottlob Frege (in his 1892 paper "Über Sinn und Bedeutung") subscribed to indirect realism about propositional content.

 In contemporary philosophy, indirect realism has been defended by Edmund Husserl and Bertrand Russell.
 Direct realism has been defended by Hilary Putnam, John McDowell, Galen Strawson, and John R. Searle.

-However, epistemological dualism has come under sustained attack by other contemporary philosophers, such as Ludwig Wittgenstein (the private language argument) and Wilfrid Sellars in his seminal essay "Empiricism and the Philosophy of Mind".
+However, indirect realism has come under sustained attack by other contemporary philosophers, such as Ludwig Wittgenstein (the private language argument) and Wilfrid Sellars in his seminal essay "Empiricism and the Philosophy of Mind".
 Indirect realism is argued to be problematical because of Ryle's regress and the homunculus argument.
 Recently, reliance on the private language argument and the "homunculus objection" has itself come under attack.
 It can be argued that those who argue for "inner presence", to use Antti Revonsuo's term, are not proposing a private "referent", with the application of language to it being "private" and thus unshareable, but a private use of public language.
 There is no doubt that each of us has a private understanding of public language, a notion that has been experimentally supported; George Steiner refers to our personal use of language as an "idiolect", one particular to ourselves in its detail.
 The question has to be put how a collective use of language can go on when, not only do we have differing understandings of the words we use, but our sensory registrations differ.